Churchyards and biodiversity

 Churches Count on Nature

-Churches Count on Nature is a joint initiative promoted by Caring for God’s Acre, A Rocha UK, the Church of England.
-During this week in June, churches across the Diocese of Newcastle put on events to discover the wildlife in their local church yard, and recorded the species they found.
+Churches Count on Nature is a joint initiative in June promoted by Caring for God’s Acre, A Rocha UK, the Church of England.
+Each June, churches are invited to put on events to discover the wildlife in their local church yard and record the species found.

 “On 6 June we took part in 'Churches Count on Nature' a national initiative aiming to record wildlife in church yards.
 We had a count at all three churches - St Cuthbert's, St Mark's and Holy Trinity.
 In total we had 39 volunteers including members of the churches, the local wildlife group and WI.
 The weather was